-• To extract the country code, site code and subject sequence number from the subject ID, it is necessary to map the format used for the subject ID, for example:
+- The subject ID should be mapped to {SubjectKey}, see image.
+Note that the mapping is case sensitive! - If the country and site code should be extracted from the subject ID, it is necessary to map the format used for the subject ID, for example: